devoops007/Crypto-QR/README.md

 ## Key Features

-- **Generate QR** codes.
+- **Generate a QR** codes.
-- Generate a **QR code** based on the wallet address.
+- Option to set a custom payment amount.
 - Easy to use: generate QR directly in your browser.

 ## How to Use

-1. Go to the QR generator page.
+1. Go to the [**QR Generator**](https://crypto-qr-code.net) page.
 2. Enter the required wallet address.
 3. Optionally enter the crypto amount.
 4. Click the **Generate QR code**.
 5. Image will be generated in just a few moments.
-6. Save the image for future usage, you scan it directly from the other device.
+6. Save the image for future usage, or scan it directly from the other device to make a payment.

 ## Technologies